-Paula Gardner is a career psychologist and coach in London, with a previous background running her own PR agency for over 15 years.
-She works with clients from around the world, and offers sessions in person in London, as well as via Zoom and telephone.
+Paula Gardner is a career psychologist and business coach in London, with a previous background running her own PR agency for over 15 years.

 “My approach is to pick and choose whatever tools may be needed for the job.
 This could mean playing around with a non-dominant hand exercise to encourage a coaching client to do some creative thinking around their career, or sharing the benefit of some of my contacts to help a leader raise their profile to put them in the best place for a career move.